BLACK COUNTRY WOMEN IN LEADERSHIP

 If an individual already has an online account with the Black Country Chamber of Commerce they will need to update their communication preferences and select 'Women in Leadership'.

-The network exists in a not-for-profit capacity and is operated and developed by a voluntary steering group with administrative and operation support provided by the Black Country Chamber of Commerce.
+The network exists in a not-for-profit capacity and is operated and developed by a voluntary steering group with administrative and operational support provided by the Black Country Chamber of Commerce.

-For the network's full terms of reference and additional information, Sarah Thompson, Black Country Chamber's Press & PR Officer acts as the group's Secretariat and can be contacted by emailing firstname.lastname@example.org
+For the network's full terms of reference and additional information, Sarah Thompson, Black Country Chamber's Magazine Editor & Press Officer acts as the group's Secretariat and can be contacted by emailing firstname.lastname@example.org